 After analyzing the thread dumps from jenkins.big-retailing.com, we observed due to the large number of items (including folders), this instance was highly impacted by the weather column.

 The short-term measure was removing the health metrics folder from all folders.
-But the long term solution goes through scaling horizontally the job load across more Masters (see CloudBees Master sizing guidelines and Calculating how many jobs, masters, and executors are needed for Jenkins)
+But the long term solution goes through scaling horizontally the job load across more controllers (see CloudBees controller sizing guidelines and Calculating how many jobs, controllers, and executors are needed for Jenkins)

 There is an existing probe to detect this issue, but it was not raised in Advisor because the probe is looking at the slow request folder.
 These types of records were not enabled during the Support bundle generation.

 Once we applied the mentioned workaround, I requested another APM report from the Monitoring plugin the following day.
 The graph shows how the 95th percentile dropped from 100 percent to 85 percent so we are on the right track.

 Figure 8: Java Melody report % CPU in one day from Jenkins Monitoring for Big Retailing Company before applying mitigation measures (on the left side of the violet color line) and after (on the right side of the violet color line)